PitchConnect/fogis-api-client-python/README.md

 - Linting issues (flake8)
 - Type checking (mypy)
 - Unit test failures
+- Whether hooks need updating to match CI/CD

+For more details on keeping hooks in sync with CI/CD, see [CONTRIBUTING.md](CONTRIBUTING.md#keeping-hooks-in-sync-with-cicd).

 You can also run the hooks manually on all files:
 ```bash